tahoma2d/tahoma2d_docs/source/painting_animation_levels.rst

     - **Selective** prevents the fill operation to be performed on *already filled* areas.

     - **Fill Depth** sets how much the fill style passes through the antialiasing of the area lines.
 With low values, even a very thin line made of semitransparent pixels will be effective to stop de filling operation; with high values, only the more opaque pixels will stop color from flooding outside.
-This option applies to Toonz Raster drawings only.
+This option applies to Smart Raster drawings only.
 It is possible to set two values: the minimum value is used when using the tool with the standard mouse **click**, the maximum value when using the tool with the **Shift-click**.

     - **Segment** lets you apply the fill only to a segment of raster lines.
 A segment is determined by an abrupt change of *thickness* or *direction* in the stroke.
-This is available for Toonz Raster drawings only.
+This is available for Smart Raster drawings only.

     - **Onion Skin** lets you pick the style to use for the filling operation from other drawings, visible in onion skin mode, and apply it to the current drawing (see  :ref:`Using Onion Skin <using_onion_skin>`  ).

     - **Frame Range** allows you to perform the filling on a range of frames, by clicking in the first and then in the last frame of the range.
 You can also Shift-click to define the filling position for intermediate frames.

 The **Paint Brush** tool (|paint_brush|) allows you to paint a drawing area or a line, as if you were using a brush.
-It is available for Toonz Raster drawings only.
+It is available for Smart Raster drawings only.
 Options are the following:

     - **Size** sets the brush size.